Finance Minister Arun Jaitley opened the Budget 2017 speech Wednesday morning, promising the nation “Sabka Saath, Sabka Vikaas.”

 - Aadhaar-based smart cards (health) for senior citizens.
 Introduction of a new scheme with 8 percent returns, planned.

-- About 3,500 kms of new railway lines to be set up.
-A new metro rail policy to be chalked out.
+- About 3,500 km of new railway lines to be set up.
+A new metro rail policy is to be chalked out.

 - Focus on making India the global hub for electronics manufacturing.

-- Setting up a new cyber-security team for technology-based crisis.
+- Setting up a new cyber-security team for the technology-based crisis.

-- Lending target for banks extended up to Rs.
+- The lending target for banks extended up to Rs.
 2.44 trillion, which means borrowing loans get easier.

-- Cash transactions limited to 3 Lacs.
-Penalty of equivalent amount levied otherwise.
+- Cash transactions are limited to 3 Lacs.
+The penalty of the equivalent amount levied otherwise.

 - Capital gains period reduced to 2 years from the previous 3.
 Exempt for people holding pooled land in Telangana.

 - Companies with a turnover of up to Rs.50 CR to be taxed at 25% – down from the previous 30%.

 - Small businesses with a turnover of 2 CR to be taxed at 6%, down from 8%, if they transacted online!
 Startups to get more tax sops.

 - Companies can carry forward MAT (Minimum Alternate Tax) for 15 years, up from the previous 10 years.

 - Income Tax for individuals earning 2.5 Lacs to 5 lacs is now 5%.

 - Surcharge of 10% for individuals earning over Rs 50 Lacs to 1 CR per annum.

 - GST on schedule.
 IT systems to be rolled out in time.

 - Cash donations to political parties and charitable trusts now capped at Rs.2000.